guzalm/lab3/README.md

 STEP 15: Created a constructor for the class and initialize the instance variable "list" by using new.

 STEP 16: I implemented the enqueue method that adds an element to the back of the queue using the addLast method for MyLinkedList.

+STEP 17: I implemented the dequeue method that removes and returns the front element of the queue using the removeFirst method for MyLinkedList.
+I used emptystackexception to throw if list is empty, if not, it returns method removeFirst() from mylinkedlist class.